NativeScript/docs-v8/ui-and-styling.md

 }
 ```

+///

 ::: tip Note
 Changing the array after the repeater is shown will not update the UI.
-You can force-update the UI using the refresh() method.
+You can force-update the UI using the `refresh()` method.

-When using ObservableArray the repeater will be automatically updated when items are added or removed form the array.
+When using `ObservableArray` the repeater will be automatically updated when items are added or removed form the array.
 :::

 #### API References